 The ONCA concluded that interpretation given to s.
 8.01 by the trial judge was clearly wrong.
 The error was material in that it determined the result.
 The error was therefore palpable and overriding and required appellate intervention.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial real estate matters, including contractual disputes over leases, purchase and sale disputes, and mortgage fraud cases.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial real estate matters, including contractual disputes over leases, purchase and sale disputes, and mortgage fraud cases.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation